Shark WS632 WandVac Review

 • 13-inch strands: 100%

 Yes, this isn’t a misprint.
-The WandVac scored perfectly in all the experiments, picking up 100%.
+The WandVac performed flawlessly in all experiments, achieving a 100% success rate.

-Unfortunately, hair will stick on the middle filter piece, an issue with most stick vacuums.
+Unfortunately, hair can get stuck on the middle filter piece, a common issue with most stick vacuums.

 Shark WandVac hair inside dustbin on hard floors